Qualcomm to pay $975 million to resolve China antitrust dispute

 | SAN FRANCISCO/BEIJING

-SAN FRANCISCO/BEIJING Qualcomm Inc (QCOM.O) has agreed to pay a fine of $975 million (£640 million), the largest in China's corporate history, ending a 14-month government investigation into anti-competitive practices.
+SAN FRANCISCO/BEIJING Qualcomm Inc has agreed to pay a fine of $975 million, the largest in China's corporate history, ending a 14-month government investigation into anti-competitive practices.

 The deal - the details of which were first reported by Reuters on Monday - also requires Qualcomm to lower its royalty rates on patents used in China, likely helping local smartphone makers such as Xiaomi Technology Co Ltd [XTC.UL] and Huawei Technologies Co Ltd [HWT.UL].